budyhartono55/b_talk/README.md

 # How to use the app
 - Sign Up with your email.
 - Login
-- you can make room/make rivate chat with other user
+- you can make room/make private chat with other user
 - Note: if the step error YOU CAN REFRESH YOUR WEB BROWSER!

 # Tools: